Jlexyc/picshowteam/README.md

 # PicShowTeam
 SWIFT Test Task project.

 Application performs image search on Flicker by text and shows result as a grid (CollectionView) with SearchBar that showed/hide on swipe (NavigationBar default feature).
 Architecture is the mix between MVC and React.
 Views updating on data changes (used default didSet instead of 3rd parties).

+Universal App can be run on iPad and iPhone.
+Supports rotations.

 ### Features:
 * Search images by text on Flicker service